ErinBecker/digital-humanities-phylogenetics/resources/resource-list.md

 Author attribution: were these documents written by Hildegard von Bingen or by her secretary?
 Based on usage of function words such articles, prepositions.
 Not immediately applicable to Sumerian sources - but very interesting.
 Mike Kestemont also does 'n-gram' analysis - where n-gram refers to the number of characters (not words).

-## Folgert Karsdorp, Antal van den Bosch: Roodkapje (Little Riding Hood)
+## Folgert Karsdorp, Antal van den Bosch: Roodkapje (Little Red Riding Hood)
 http://rsos.royalsocietypublishing.org/content/3/6/160071

 Analysis of some 300 versions of Little Riding Hood in Dutch, creating a network of dependencies.
 Based on distance measurements, based on bag-of-words approach (many words in common = small distance).
 Very interesting for the network theory behind it.
 The BOW ignores word order, which is not appropriate for the current project.
 Distance and network are most intruiging.